Article

 Nuance

-• Sweating more can mean hotter conditions, higher humidity, more clothing, acclimation differences, or genetics.
+• Sweating more can mean hotter conditions, higher humidity, more clothing, acclimation differences, body-size differences, or genetics.

-• A sweaty workout can still be effective if training and nutrition are aligned.
+• A sweaty workout can still be effective if training, nutrition, and recovery are aligned.

-• Less sweating does not mean less effort; sweat rate varies a lot between people.
+• Less sweating does not mean less effort; sweat rate varies a lot between people and environments.

 References